For Students & Readers

 A collection of thousands of older books and historical documents freely available to the public.
 In English and a variety of world languages, with some titles also accessible as audiobooks.

 Comprehensive source of works from the classical world, in the original Greek and Latin, as well as in English translations.
 Also features Renaissance literature, and early American books and primary documents.

 Free guides to the most commonly taught books in high schools and colleges, with plot synopses and study questions.

-Extensive list of literary terms with definitions, from the Gale Cengage Learning website.
+Extensive list of literary terms with definitions.